Today we’re tackling a freelance question from one of our readers:

-At the beginning of the year I will be making a huge switch from my full time position to freelance in order to get rid of my long commute and be closer to home and my two year old.
-To say I am nervous for the transition is an understatement.
+At the beginning of the year, I will be making a huge switch from my full-time position to freelance in order to get rid of my long commute and be closer to home and my two-year-old.
+To say I am nervous about the transition is an understatement.
 Do you or your readers have any tips?
 Freelance is a new venture for me and brings tons of anxieties around benefits, 401K, how to withhold for taxes, ahhh!

 Thank you in advance for any suggestions, Rebecca

 I know what you mean about anxiety and fear!
-It took me many months to get all my ducks in a row, before I felt confident launching my business.
+It took me many months to get all my ducks in a row before I felt confident in launching my business.
 Even then I still made mistakes along the way.
-But with a little pre-planning and the right tools you’ll prepared to handle whatever comes your way.
+But with a little pre-planning and the right tools, you’ll be prepared to handle whatever comes your way.

 When I switched from employee to entrepreneur, I was totally clueless about what to do with my existing 401K and how to plan for my future.
 Luckily, my husband and I were able to come up with a plan that works well for us as a family.

 While it can be tempting to save a few dollars on expenses, don’t scrimp when it comes to managing your finances.
-Using a spread sheet to track your income and expenditures is not only time consuming and segmented, it also doesn’t calculate how much you owe in quarterly self-employment taxes.
-Use a simple online accounting system like Outright to help automate, organize, and track your finances.
+Using a spreadsheet to track your income and expenditures is not only time consuming and segmented, but it also doesn’t calculate how much you owe in quarterly self-employment taxes.
+Use a simple online accounting system like Quickbooks to help automate, organize, and track your finances.
 Not only will this make your bookkeeping easier, but it saves you time and headaches when tax time rolls around.

 It’s easy when you first start out to manage your clients “in your head“ or by using a simple calendar.
 But once business starts to pick up and you have multiple clients, it becomes very difficult to remember what needs to be done, and when.
 One of the easiest ways to manage and run your freelance business is by utilizing Customer Relationship Management (CRM) software.
 CRM software allows you to organize, automate, collaborate, notify, gather data, and track your freelance projects all in one place — which simplifies and streamlines your business.
 And there is no reason to worry about price — Trello is not only easy to use, but it’s totally free and can be used on both your desktop and smartphone.

-Starting a new freelance business can be a scary endeavor, but once you start planning and executing your dream, you’ll become more at ease with the process and lifestyle.
+Making the leap from employee to a freelancer can be a scary endeavor, but once you start planning and executing your dream, you’ll become more at ease with the process and lifestyle.
 Just keep placing one foot in front of the other, and whatever you do, don’t give up.
 You got this!